stcorp/conda-recipes/README.rst

 The `anaconda-client` is only needed of you use Miniconda and don't want the full Anaconda environment.
 The Anaconda client is needed to upload packages to anaconda.org.

+When building on macos you may have to install the necessary `MacOSX SDK <https://github.com/phracker/MacOSX-SDKs>`_ in /opt first.
+This is because the R dependency requires using the conda-forge version of compilers that use a CONDA_BUILD_SYSROOT setting that points to an SDK in /opt.

 Make sure you add the ``stcorp`` channel before building:

 .. code-block:: bash